-- ^c Failure by parents or carers to meet the basic essential needs e.g. adequate food, clothes, warmth, hygiene and medical care - A child seen to be listless, apathetic and irresponsive with no apparent medical cause - ^c Failure of child to grow within normal expected pattern, with accompanying weight loss - Child thrives away from home environment - Child frequently absent from school - Child left with adults who are intoxicated or violent - Child abandoned or left alone for excessive periods
+- Failure by parents or carers to meet the basic essential needs e.g. adequate food, clothes, warmth, hygiene and medical care - A child seen to be listless, apathetic and irresponsive with no apparent medical cause - Failure of child to grow within normal expected pattern, with accompanying weight loss - Child thrives away from home environment - Child frequently absent from school - Child left with adults who are intoxicated or violent - Child abandoned or left alone for excessive periods

-Appendix 2 - Anti-bullying/cyberbullying 18.
+18. Appendix 2 Anti-Bullying/Cyberbullying